Infinite-Sage/Inventory-Analysis-Case-Study/README.md

 ### Key Insights

-   1. Class A items contributed over 70% of total revenue, but Class B items showed similar turnover efficiency.
+   1. Inventory Turnover:
+      High-value (Class A) products have higher turnover rates, suggesting efficient stock movement.
+      However, some Class B products have turnover rates close to Class A, indicating opportunities to restock and promote them.
     → Recommendation: Increase Class B inventory stock levels for potential revenue growth.

+   2. Revenue Concentration:
+      Class A products contributed the majority of 2021 revenue (over 300K USD), heavily outperforming Class B and C items.

+   3. Category Breakdown:

+     -  Home Accessories and Decoration dominate revenue generation.

-   2. Office & School category had strong turnover but underperformed in stock allocation.
+     -  Office & School category shows high inventory turnover but low revenue — needs pricing or marketing review.
-    → Recommendation: Adjust purchasing strategy to capitalize on faster-moving categories.

-   3. Home Accessories and Decoration drove the majority of revenue but showed moderate turnover rates, suggesting a need to review inventory levels carefully.
+   4. Home Accessories and Decoration drove the majority of revenue but showed moderate turnover rates, suggesting a need to review inventory levels carefully.

-   4. USA and Europe were the dominant regions for order volumes.
+   5. Country Breakdown:
+      Orders mainly come from the USA, Canada, and several European countries, suggesting priority regions for inventory focus.
     → Recommendation: Prioritize stocking strategies aligned with these key markets.

+   6. COGS & Inventory Stock Changes:
+      Inventory sales shifted slightly from Home Accessories to Toys & Edibles between 2020 and 2021.
+      Jewelry shows the least stock movement and may require reassessment.

+   7. Revenue Year-over-Year Comparison:
+      Certain products (like Doughnut Lip Gloss and Grow a Flytrap Kit) showed strong YoY revenue gains and should be prioritized.
-   5. Product-Level Analysis showed that top sellers like "Doughnut Lip Gloss" almost doubled their revenue share from 2020 to 2021, indicating strong market trends.
+      Product-Level Analysis showed that top sellers like "Doughnut Lip Gloss" almost doubled their revenue share from 2020 to 2021, indicating strong market trends.

 Dashboards & Visuals